 BIMM 100 (like many other university courses) is complex enough to reward the student who gives some thought to how to take it.
 The most important trick is to keep up.
-The pace is unrelenting because BIMM 100 must sometimes move rapidly using less than 30 lectures to cover the field of molecular biology, which is a rapidly expanding field due to intense research.
+The pace is unrelenting because BIMM 100 must sometimes move rapidly using less than 30 lectures to cover the field of molecular biology, which is an exciting and rapidly expanding field.